Gothic Remake: How Lockpicking Works – Minigame Explained

 Affiliate links · As an Amazon Associate, FinalBoss earns from qualifying purchases.

-• Do not try to center every piece the moment you notice it
+• Trying to center every slider the moment you notice it, instead of reading the links first.

-• Do not make multiple corrections in a row without checking which linked pieces moved
+• Making several corrections in a row without checking which linked sliders moved.

-• Do not assume a piece is safe just because it was centered once
+• Assuming a pin is safe just because it was centered once.
+A later move can pull it back out.

 🎮